log-10x/helm-charts/charts/log10x-cron/README.md

-# Log10x Jobs Helm chart
+# Log10x Cron Helm chart

 [Log10x](http://doc.log10x.com) is an observability runtime that executes in edge/cloud environments to optimize and reduce the cost of analyzing and storing log/trace data.